TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/04.Unit-4/docs.md

 *Presentations will be group projects*

--   The amount of time available to prepare for the presentation will be class time only.
+-   The amount of time available to prepare for the presentation will be learning lab time only.

 *Set clear expectations for the presentations*